Carol Soderlund fabric dyeing workshops

 • Apron or old clothes

-• One plastic orange juice bottle - Simply Orange brand (or limeade, etc.) at least 1.5L
+• 1 plastic orange juice bottle - Simply Orange brand (or limeade, etc.) - at least 1.5L

-• One gallon milk jug - Rinse all jugs, and be sure to keep the caps!
+• 1 one gallon milk jug - Rinse all jugs, and be sure to keep the caps!

 Materials fee info: